Igalia/phpreport/docs/user/overview.rst

 * Project entity represents a project, a common goal for a set of tasks.

-* Client entity represents an organization who requests a project and usually finances the tasks needed to carry over that project.
+* Client entity represents an organization who requests a project.

 .. figure:: i/main-classes.png